FOUN – Foundation

 Prerequisites: Be enrolled in the pimâcihisowin program.

-The non-credit foundational course series provides academic awareness and competence in three specific areas: strategy skills and knowledge, intercultural identity and awareness, and technological tools and communication.
+The foundational course series provides academic awareness and competence in three specific areas: strategy skills and knowledge, intercultural identity and awareness, and technological tools and communication.
 All three areas will support the development of academic autonomy and an understanding of post-secondary education in Canada.
-Foundations 101 will provide supports to preparatory students enrolled in their first term of studies in the International Foundational Program.
+Foundations 101 will provide supports to students new to the post-secondary environment.